Postpartum Depression, Postpartum Major Depression & the Baby Blues

 Many women may avoid getting help because they fear others might judge their mothering abilities or be critical because they aren’t happy during a time that is supposed to be happy.
 Some moms put off getting help because they are hoping it will just go away.

 Click on Postpartum Support International for their website which has articles about pregnancy and postpartum mood disorders, a list of free support groups, as well as “Warmline” a phone support service offering information and resources in English and Spanish.

 Information about Postpartum Depression from the American Psychological Association.

 Information on Postpartum Depression and what you can do to help yourself from the American Academy of Family Physicians.

 Epperson, C.N.
 Postpartum Depression: Detection and Treatment.
 Published in American Family Physician, 1999.

 If you live in the North Central Florida area, and it is not an immediate emergency involving danger to yourself or your baby, feel free to call our office for an intake appointment (352) 336-2888.

 If you are feeling like you might harm yourself or your baby, put your baby in a safe place (like a crib) and call 911 or one of the following numbers for immediate help (7 days a week, 24 hrs a day).

 About the Author:

-Dr. Allen-Peck provides assistance for a number of women’s issues including intimacy, post-partum depression, identity issues, adolescent self-image, and providing therapeutic assistance to individuals who have been victims of abuse or domestic violence.
+We have counselors who provide assistance for a number of women’s issues including intimacy, post-partum depression, identity issues, adolescent self-image, and providing therapeutic assistance to individuals who have been victims of abuse or domestic violence.